by-lars/ZuneDesk/README.md

 - [ ] Spotify integration
 - [ ] Zune Syncing?

-## Helping
-If you find any bugs or would like to request a feature please open a new [issue](https://github.com/PlatinShadow/ZuneDesk/issues).

 ## Acknowledgements
 - Thanks to [this reddit post](https://www.reddit.com/r/Zune/comments/l8bu6r/windows_10_zune_start_menu_concept/) for inspiring me to do this!